 By examining the inheritance patterns of scoliosis, scientists have concluded the condition is genetic as well as hereditary.
 In fact, only recently the doctors at ScoliSMART Labs have discovered 28 genomic functional variant groups directly associated with idiopathic scoliosis.
 This information could be vital to predicting the onset of idiopathic scoliosis and likelihood of severe progression, and even possibly prevent the condition with highly targeted nutrient therapies.

 “Researchers suspect that many genes are involved in adolescent idiopathic scoliosis,” says the National Institute of Health.
 “Some of these genes likely contribute to causing the disorder, while others play a role in determining the severity of spinal curvature and whether the curve is stable or progressive.
 Although many genes have been studied, few clear and consistent genetic associations with adolescent idiopathic scoliosis have been identified.”

 When studying what causes scoliosis, hereditary factors can provide a lot of insight — but they also raise as many questions as they answer.

 But identifying what those factors are is tricky.
 Studies have ruled out the theory that the curves are caused by specific behaviors such as slouching or carrying a heavy backpack.
-They’ve also found no link between scoliosis and living in an industrialized area.
+They have also found no link between scoliosis and living in an industrialized area.

 Understanding what causes scoliosis is like hitting a moving target.
-It’s not a fixed deformity but a dynamic process that appears to spring from a combination of different factors.
+It is not a fixed deformity but a dynamic process that appears to spring from a combination of different factors.
 The more we study it, however, the better equipped we become to effectively treat the condition.